ghga-de/ghga-metadata-schema/docs/schema_markdown/Submission_samples.md

 # Slot: samples

-Information about one or more Sample entities associated with this submission.
+One or more Sample entities associated with this Submission.

 URI: [GHGA:Submission_samples](https://w3id.org/GHGA/Submission_samples)